-Course Name/#:College English - 015Grade Level:12Course Status:ElectiveCourse Level:CollegeCredit:1Multiplier:1.04

-Fee: \$175.00 plus cost of textbooks

-Prerequisite: In addition to the recommendation of the teacher, the student must possess an overall average of 85% or better in English 11 Honors level or AP Literature.
+Course Name/#: College English - 015 Grade Level: 12 Course Status: Elective Course Level: College Credit: 1 Multiplier: 1.04 Fee: \$450.00 plus cost of textbooks Prerequisite: In addition to the recommendation of the teacher, the student must possess an overall average of 95% or bottor in English 11 Honors lovel or AD Literature.
+Students who successfully complete the English 11

+85% or better in English 11 Honors level or AP Literature.
 Students who successfully complete the English 11 Regents level must possess an overall average of 95% overall or higher as well as receiving teacher recommendation.